 The building containing the flat, including any external communal areas, was visually inspected only to the extent that the surveyor is able to give an opinion on the general condition and standard of maintenance.

 The property was fully furnished at the time of our inspection and the services were not tested.

-No access was obtained to sub-floor areas.
+No access was obtained to any roof void areas.